CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/alink/exportnestedtypeforwarder-method.md

 ## <a name="parameters"></a>Paramètres
  `AssemblyID`
- ID de l’assembly à partir duquel effectuer l’exportation.
+ ID of the assembly to export from.

  `FileToken`
- Jeton de fichier ou ID d’assembly du fichier qui définit le type.
+ File token or assembly ID of file that defines the type.

  `TypeToken`
- Jeton pour le type.
+ Token for the type.

  `ParentType`
- Jeton de type parent.
+ Token of parent type.

  `pszTypename`
- Nom de type qualifié complet à exporter.
+ Fully qualified type name to export.

  `dwFlags`
- `ComType`indicateurs tels que `tdPublic` ou `tdNested`.
+ `ComType` flags such as `tdPublic` or `tdNested`.

  `pType`
- Reçoit le jeton de type d’exportation.
-Cela est nécessaire uniquement pour l’émission de types imbriqués.
+ Receives token of export type.
+This is necessary only for emitting nested types.

 ## <a name="return-value"></a>Valeur de retour
- Retourne S_OK si la méthode est réussie.
+ Returns S_OK if the method succeeds.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- Requiert ALink. h
+ Requires alink.h

 ## <a name="see-also"></a>Voir aussi